-Psychology, English Literature and Sociology (3 semester hours) Prerequisites: None Description: This course addresses learning and creativity by drawing from three fields of study: psychology, English literature and sociology.
+Psychology, English Literature and Sociology

+Description: This course addresses learning and creativity by drawing from three fields of study: psychology, English literature and sociology.
 More specifically, learning and creativity are exposed by focusing on the theme of creating self-identity through self-analysis and creating self-identity through interactions with other individuals or small groups.
 Offered Fall and Spring semester, annually.